OwainWilliams/OC.MultiHotspot/docs/README_nuget.md

 ## Demo
 <img src="HiddenDashboard.gif" alt="Hidden Dashboard Demo">

-Hide a secret dashboard in Umbraco, revealed by the Konami code (↑ ↑ ↓ ↓ ← →), with full extensibility for third-party packages to register their own hidden content.
+Hide a secret dashboard in Umbraco, revealed by the Konami code (↑ ↑ ↓ ↓ ← →) or a custom sequence, with full extensibility for third-party packages to register their own hidden content.